HealthTree/firestore-join/README.md

   promises: Object = {}

   // DocumentSnapshot of the document if document came from server.
-  documentSnapshot: DocumentSnapshot
+  snapshot: DocumentSnapshot

-  constructor(documentSnapshot: DocumentSnapshot, includeConfig: IncludeConfig = {}) {
+  constructor(snapshot: DocumentSnapshot, includeConfig: IncludeConfig = {}) {
   ...
   }